gfx-rs/gfx/README.md

 ## The Problem

-- Graphics APIs (Especially OpenGL), require the liberal use of unsafe operations and non-ideomatic code
-- Moving large amounts of data around is expensive
-- Syncing draw calls across tasks is difficult
-- Draw calls are most efficient when performed in bulk
-- Many rendering engines are sprawling frameworks that require applications to be tightly coupled with their abstractions
+- Graphics APIs are difficult and diverse in nature.
+We've seen Mantle and Metal popping out of nowhere.
+Even for OpenGL there are different profiles that may need to be supported.
+- Communicating with the driver is considered expensive, thus feeding it should be done in parallel with the user code.
+- Graphics programming is dangerous.
+Using Rust allows building a safer abstraction without run-time overhead.

 ## Design Goals

+- Safe but non-limiting higher level interface
 - Simple, lightweight implementation
 - Low performance overhead
-- Graphics API agnostic (OpenGL/DirectX)
+- Graphics API agnostic (OpenGL/Direct3D/Metal)
 - Maths library agnostic
 - Composable (a library, not a framework)
 - Compatible with Rust's task-based concurrency model